mrkkrp/mida/README.md

 ## Information

-Major improvements of MIDA will be undertaken in the near future.
-So, consider version 0.1.0 as some kind of beta.
-Although it has proved to be practically useful in music production, I want you to remember that it is subject of improvements that can change the program in such a way that some scripts that work with MIDA 0.1.0 will not work with improved versions.
-I will try to keep the differences as minimal as possible.

-My final goal is to create software tools that can be used to bring generative music to producers in such a way that does not change the established workflow.
+My final goal is to create software tools that can be used to bring generative music to producers in such a way that does not change the established workflow, so people could use familiar plugins and software instruments.

-Before starting work on MIDA I looked at some well-known tools to program music.
+Before starting work on MIDA, I looked at some well-known tools to program music.
 In particular, Sound Collider and its bindings for Clojure (Overtone) were looking promising, but I decided that all that stuff will be difficult to learn for non-programmers and without a good API for automated